hermetica-fi/granite-liq-bot/DESIGN.md

 #### ✅ If Transaction Broadcasting Succeeds

-- Locks the liquidator contract
+- Locks the liquidator contract.
-- Inserts a liquidation record into the `liquidation` table
+- Inserts a liquidation record into the `liquidation` table.
-- Triggers the `onLiqTx` alert
+- Triggers the `onLiqTx` alert.

 ---

 ℹ️ Regardless of success, failure, or skip, the bot continues operating in the next **Worker Cycle**.

-### Liquidator Contract Lock & Unlock
+#### 🔓 Liquidator Contract Lock & Unlock

 The liquidator contract uses a lock to prevent multiple liquidation transactions from being processed at the same time.